 (b) No MCP staff person may ask eligible individual(s) questions related to health status or the need for health services.

 (c) The MCP staff person must visibly wear or display an identification tag and offer a business card when speaking to an eligible individual(s) and provide information which ensures that the staff person is not mistaken for a medicaid consumer hotline, federal, state or county employee.

 (d) The MCP staff person must inform eligible individuals that the following MCP information or services are available and how the eligible individual can access the information or services:

 (i) Sign language, oral interpretation, and oral translation services at no cost to the member;

 (ii) Written information in the prevalent non-English languages of eligible individuals or members residing in the MCP's service area; and

 (iii) Written information in alternative formats.

-(e) For the purposes of this rule a marketing presentation is defined as a one-on-one interaction between an MCP's marketing representative and an eligible individual(s).
-MCP marketing representatives must offer the ODJFS-approved solicitation brochure to the eligible individual(s) at the time of the marketing presentation and must provide, at a minimum:
+(e) For the purposes of this rule, a marketing presentation is defined as a one-on-one interaction between an MCP's marketing representative and an eligible individual(s).
+MCP marketing representatives must offer the ODM-approved solicitation brochure to the eligible individual(s) at the time of the marketing presentation and must provide, at a minimum:

-(i) An explanation of the importance of reviewing the information in the ODJFS-approved solicitation brochure, how they can receive additional information about the MCP prior to making an MCP membership selection and the process for contacting ODJFS to select an MCP.
+(i) An explanation of the importance of reviewing the information in the ODM-approved solicitation brochure, how the individual can receive additional information about the MCP prior to making an MCP membership selection, and the process for contacting ODM to select an MCP.

 (ii) Information that membership in the particular MCP is voluntary and that a decision to select or not select the MCP will not affect eligibility for medicaid or other public assistance benefits.